The internet has changed everything from how we communicate to how we learn, and — as we know from They Ask, You Answer — especially how we shop.

 1. Know the Difference Between an Ideal Buyer Profile and a Buyer Persona

-According to HubSpot, “Buyer Personas define the different buying patterns of companies within your Ideal Buyer Profile.”
+While they sound similar, they are actually quite different.
+According to HubSpot, “buyer personas define the different buying patterns of companies within your ideal buyer profile.”

-Your Ideal Buyer Profile is the type of company you’re targeting, while the Buyer Persona is the individual person within that company you’re targeting.
-In other words, the Ideal Buyer Profile is your market and the Buyer Personas are your prospects.
+Your ideal buyer profile is the type of company you’re targeting, while the buyer persona is the individual person within that company you’re targeting.
+In other words, the ideal buyer profile is your market and the buyer personas are your prospects.

 Why does this matter?

-Maintaining a solid understanding of your Ideal Buyer Profile allows you to spot opportunities from a broad, company perspective, determine fit for your services, and then narrow your focus to the individuals within that company.
+Maintaining a solid understanding of your ideal buyer profile allows you to spot opportunities from a broad, company perspective, determine fit for your services, and then narrow your focus to the individuals within that company.

-The goal of Inbound Sales is to create a sales process that accommodates your buyer’s natural buying behavior.
+The goal of inbound sales, similar to inbound marketing, is to create a sales process that accommodates your buyer’s natural buying behavior.

-Traditionally, an organization’s sales process is developed based on the way they believe their product or solution should be sold without clear understanding or context around the buyer’s needs at any given point on their way to purchase.
+Traditionally, an organization’s sales process is developed based on the way they believe their product or solution should be sold without clear understanding or context around the buyer’s mindset, needs, or concerns at any given point on their way to purchase.

-3. Inbound Salespeople Need to Be Advisors
+3. Inbound Sales Representatives Need to Be Advisors

 Teach prospects strategies and tactics they can implement on their own to work towards their objectives

-Guide prospects on how your products or solutions can specifically help them make more money, save money or avoid risk.
+Guide prospects on how your products or solutions can specifically help them make more money, save money, or avoid risk

-From the sales side, the goal of connecting with a prospect is generate one small win: open a two-way dialogue that uncovers enough information to convert a lead to a qualified lead.
+From their perspective, the goal of connecting with a prospect is to generate one small win: open a two-way dialogue that uncovers enough information to convert a lead to a qualified lead.

 Each of these connections helps frame your value, while supporting their journey through the buying process.

-5. Ditch the Pitch
+5. Ditch the Sales Pitch

 Whenever a prospect shows interest, traditional salespeople pounce on the opportunity to pitch them, but that approach is simply a “numbers game” and is quickly losing effectiveness with modern buyers.

-Inbound salespeople see buyer interest as an opportunity to teach, even if the process will take more time with each prospect.
+With an inbound sales strategy, salespeople see buyer interest as an opportunity to teach, even if the process will take more time with each prospect.